Pandemic means change for police officers

-When the pandemic began in March, Scottsbluff Police Chief Kevin Spencer didn’t envision that his agency would still be talking about it nine months later.
+When Nebraska began seeing COVID-19 cases in March, Scottsbluff Police Chief Kevin Spencer didn’t envision that his agency would still be talking about the pandemic nine months later.

 Spencer said the Scottsbluff Police Department moved pretty quickly in the early days of coronavirus cases being seen in the Panhandle.
 They already had some stock of personal protective equipment, some from preparations made after the 9/11 terrorist attacks and some from the H1N1 pandemic.

-However, assessing that stock is something that the department does regularly, nine months later.
+However, assessing that stock is something that the department continues to do regularly, nine months later.

 “You wouldn’t think you would be needing special equipment for a year,” he said.

-Those first days of making preparations as the coronavirus moved into the state happened pretty quickly.
+Those first days of making preparations as the coronavirus moved into the state happened rapidly.
 In some ways, things changed just as quickly.

 “It happened pretty quick,” Spencer said of the department cataloging N95 masks and getting officers fitted for N95s.